KevinKra/Notes/certifications/aws/developer/resource.md

 - Can metadata be used for searching traces?
 - X-Ray tracks errors that occur where?
 - What three categories are errors categorized as?

+---

+# CloudFront <a name="CloudFront"></a>

+### Security

+- For web distributions, you can configure CloudFront to require that viewers **use HTTPS to request your objects**, so connections are encrypted when CloudFront communicates with viewers.
+- You can also configure CloudFront to **use HTTPS to get objects from your origin** so connections are encrypted when CloudFront communicates with your origin.
+- If you configure CloudFront to require HTTPS both to communicate with viewers and to communicate with your origin, here's what happens when CloudFront receives a request for an object.
+The process works basically the same way whether your origin is an Amazon S3 bucket or a custom origin such as an HTTP/S server:
+  - A viewer submits an HTTPS request to CloudFront.
+There's some SSL/TLS negotiation here between the viewer and CloudFront.
+In the end, the viewer submits the request in an encrypted format.
+  - _If the object is in the CloudFront edge cache_, CloudFront encrypts the response and returns it to the viewer, and the viewer decrypts it.
+  - If the object is not in the CloudFront cache, CloudFront performs SSL/TLS negotiation with your origin and, when the negotiation is complete, forwards the request to your origin in an encrypted format.
+  - Your origin decrypts the request, encrypts the requested object, and returns the object to CloudFront.
+  - CloudFront decrypts the response, re-encrypts it, and forwards the object to the viewer.
+CloudFront also saves the object in the edge cache so that the object is available the next time it's requested.
+  - The viewer decrypts the response.
+- You can configure one or more cache behaviors to **allow both HTTP and HTTPS**, so that CloudFront requires HTTPS for some objects but not for others.

+---

+# AWS Systems Manager <a name="AWS-Systems-Manager"></a>

+---

+# CloudWatch <a name="CloudWatch"></a>

+## CloudWatch Alarms

+- When you create an alarm, you **specify three settings** to enable CloudWatch to evaluate when to change the alarm state:
+  - **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm.
+It is expressed in seconds.
+If you choose one minute as the period, there is one datapoint every minute.
+  - **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state.
+  - **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the `ALARM` state.
+The breaching data points do not have to be consecutive, they just must all be within the last number of data points equal to **Evaluation Period**.

+---

+# API Gateway <a name="API-Gateway"></a>

+---

+# SQS <a name="SQS"></a>